+6.3A.1.2 Minimum output power for power class 2, 3, and 4

-The minimum output power shall not exceed the values specified in Table 6.3A.1-1 for each operating band supported.
+The minimum output power shall not exceed the values specified in Table 6.3A.1.2-1 for each operating band supported.
 The minimum power is verified in beam locked mode with the test metric of EIRP (Link=TX beam peak direction, Meas=Link angle).